-If you have bought and OEM computer and you, for some reason, need to restore it back to factory settings, then this post will show you how to restore the factory image to your Windows 10 OEM PC via Recovery Option.
-You may need to carry out this step if you find that the PC operating system is totally messed up and the best option to reset all setting.
+If you have bought an OEM computer and you, for some reason, need to restore it back to factory settings, then this post will show you how to restore the factory image to your Windows 10 OEM PC via Recovery Option.
+You may need to carry out this step if you find that the PC operating system is totally messed up and the best option to reset all settings.

 Reset & Restore Factory Image and Settings

 When you bought the new computer with Windows 10 pre-installed, it came with a Factory Image installed on a separate system recovery partition.
 A Factory Image is a ‘clean’ copy of your operating system with all the required drivers and programs pre-installed.
-I put the word clean in inverted commas, since most of these images are crammed with Crapware.
+I put the word clean in inverted commas since most of these images are crammed with Crapware.
 Nevertheless, if you need to fall back to Windows as it came installed, then the PC lets you restore your computer state to this image.

 Before you begin, you should first copy all your data, files, personal folders, etc to an external hard drive or USB.
-Having done this, make sure that you are connected to the Mains power,
+Having done this, make sure that you are connected to the Mains power.

-Now to start restoration of your PC to the factory image, from the WinX Menu, open Settings app > Update & Security.
+Now to start the restoration of your PC to the factory image, from the WinX Menu, open Settings app > Update & Security.

-In the left pane you will see Recovery.
+In the left pane, you will see Recovery.
 Click on it.

 Here you will see a Restart now button, under Advanced startup.
 Click on it.

-Your PC will restart to Advanced Startup Options and you will be presented with a blue colored screen asking you to choose an option.
+Your PC will restart to Advanced Startup Options and you will be presented with a blue-colored screen asking you to choose an option.